Group Leader

 Thesis: Effects of an Intelligent Assistant on the perception of social support in caregivers of people with Alzheimer’s and other dementias.

-Marco Antonio Esquer Rochin Is working on the design of a framework for collecting and analyzing data from people with dementia in day centers to understand dementia progress based on IoT/mobile platform.
+Marco Antonio Esquer Rochin Is working on the design and evaluation of a tangible tabletop for collecting and analyzing data from people with dementia in day centers to determine the cognitive status of people with dementia through their performance in technology-supported cognitive activities.

 MSc Students